 IAF commanders review regional security scenario

-He also stressed on the need for enhanced joint training with the Indian Army as well as the Indian Navy for fostering joint manship and ensuring national security.
-Speedy implementation of the IAF's ambitious modernisation plan will be a key priority, said the officials, adding the focus in the last few years has been to improve overall infrastructure and readiness of the force in the north-eastern sector.

-The conference facilitates conceptual level deliberations culminating in important policy decisions.
-The commanders are also deliberating on how the IAF can complement government's efforts to enhance the defence manufacturing capabilities of the country, particularly through acquisitions under the strategic partnership model.
+"Issues pertaining to indigenisation, streamlining procurement of equipment, strengthening training and optimisation of the HR policies would also be discussed during this conference," the defence ministry said in a statement.
+The commanders are also deliberating on how the IAF can compliment government's efforts to enhance the defence manufacturing capabilities of the country, particularly through acquisitions under the strategic partnership model.

 The government announced the strategic partnership model in May 2017 under which select private firms were to be roped in to build key military platforms like submarines and fighter jets in India in partnership with global defence majors.